-Flower is technically a cyathium, consisting of fused bracts that form a cup around the much-reduced true flowers.
+Diverse genus of about 2,000 species, ranging from small flowery annuals to sculptural trees.
+The flower is technically a cyathium, consisting of fused bracts that form a cup around the much-reduced true flowers.
 Cyathia may appear singly or in clusters.
 In some cases, as with poinsettia (E. pulcherrima), additional bracts below provide most of the color.
-Fruit is usually a dry capsule that releases seeds explosively, shooting them up to several feet away.
+The fruit is usually a dry capsule that releases seeds explosively, shooting them up to several feet away.
 Many euphorbias are succulents; these often mimic cacti in appearance and are as diverse in form and size.

-All euphorbias have milky white sap that is irritating on contact or toxic if ingested (degree of irritation or toxicity varies, depending on species).
+All euphorbias have milky white sap that is irritating on contact or toxic if ingested (degree of irritation or toxicity varies, depending on the species).
 Before using cut flowers in arrangements, dip stems in boiling water or hold in a flame for a few seconds to prevent sap bleed.
 All need well-drained soil.Euphorbia seguieriana niciciana

-Native from Balkans to Pakistan.
+Native from the Balkans to Pakistan.
 Forms an airy, upright, fine-textured mound to 1 1/2 ft. high and wide, with narrow, inch-long blue-gray leaves and chartreuse inflorescences.
 Tolerates aridity.

 Evergreen to semievergreen shrub from Bulgaria and Turkey.
 Grows to 1 ft. high and spreads by vigorous...

 Grows to 4 ft. tall and 5 ft. wide in mildest climates; in cold areas, it acts more like a root-hardy ...